microsoft/vscode-docs/docs/languages/rust.md

 Due to rust-analyzers semantic understanding of your source code, it can also provide smart renames, across your Rust files.
 With your cursor on a variable, select **Rename Symbol** from the context menu, Command Palette, or via `kb(editor.action.rename)`.

-### Assists

-The rust-analyzer extensions also supports other code refactorings and code generation, which the extension calls [Assists](https://rust-analyzer.github.io/manual.html#assists-code-actions).
+The rust-analyzer extension also supports other code refactorings and code generation, which the extension calls [Assists](https://rust-analyzer.github.io/manual.html#assists-code-actions).

 Here are just a few of the refactorings available: